 - The National Curriculum programmes of study set out what most pupils should be taught at each Key Stage. - We carry out the curriculum planning in Music in two phases (long-term and short-term).
 The long term planning is based on the requirements of the National Curriculum and progression throughout the whole school. - The long term curriculum plans detail the musical genres, styles and topics covered in each term.
 This ensures an appropriate balance and distribution of work across each term.
 The Music subject Leader is responsible for keeping and reviewing these plans. - We have planned themes in music so that they build on children's prior learning.
 We recognise that musical learning is not linear and is more like a spiral.
-Children will revisit the dimensions of music regularly to build their knowledge. - Music is taught as a discreet subject, however class teachers may decide to fit some of their music lessons with their research project where appropriate. - Weekly planning for music is taken from the KAPOW scheme.
-The planning for year 4 is developed by Wigan Music Service to work alongside the Wider Opportunities Brass programme. - EYFS have half a term working with the Wigan Music service project 'CHIME' which develops their musical understanding and introduces them to basic, pictoral notation. - In Year 4 children have access to whole class instrumental tuition (Wider Opportunities) in order for them to play as an ensemble and learn musical notation.
+Children will revisit the dimensions of music regularly to build their knowledge. - Music is mostly taught as a discreet subject, however class teachers may decide to fit some of their music lessons with their research project where appropriate. - Weekly planning for music is taken from schemes including: charanga, BBC ten pieces, BBC bring the noise, and Wider Opportunities plans developed by Wigan Music Service for year 4.
+Where appropriate class teachers have developed their own music plans that fit with their research project. - EYFS have half a term working with the Wigan Music service project 'CHIME' which develops their musical understanding and introduces them to basic, pictoral notation. - In Year 4 children have access to whole class instrumental tuition (Wider Opportunities) in order for them to play as an ensemble and learn musical notation.